Dhirendranath Datta

 was a Bengali lawyer and politician from East Bengal who was a member of the 1st Constituent Assembly of Pakistan.
 He is best known for proposing Bengali for the national language of Pakistan in the Assembly.
 He was also active in the politics of undivided Bengal in pre-partition India.

 Early life

-Datta was born in an aristocratic Kayastha family on 2 November 1886 in Ramrail Union, in Brahmanbaria District, Bengal Province (in today's Bangladesh).
+Datta was born in an aristocratic Kayastha family on 2 November 1886 in Ramrail, in Brahmanbaria District, Bengal Province (in today's Bangladesh).
 His father Jagabandhu Datta was a mukhtiyer (lower ranked pleader) who introduced Dhirendranath to the legal profession from an early age.
 Dhirendranath completed matriculation from Comilla Zilla School.
 He graduated from Ripon College in 1908.
 Later he obtained a law degree from Calcutta University.

 Early career

 Datta began his career as a school teacher after passing intermediate, he eventually became assistant headmaster of the Bangora High school in Comilla.
 After obtaining law degree, he started law practice as an advocate.
 He joined the Comilla District Bar Association in 1911.
 Quite early in his legal career, he established himself as a successful lawyer in the Comilla district.
 He practiced law earnestly and uninterruptedly from 1911 to 1920.
 Dhirendranath's reputation as a lawyer was akin to legend due to the service he provided for the poor.
 He continued to practice until he was advised to give up his profession in favor of politics by his political comrade Chittaranjan Das.
 He was very active in the local community and was a leader of the relief effort following devastating floods in 1915.
 He formed the Mukti Sangha, a welfare organization, after becoming inspired by Mahatma Gandhi.
 Datta's relief work continued up to the Bengal Famine of 1943.